robmorgan/halo/README.md

  * Float16 (two channels)
  * RGB (color mixer)
  * Bool: Boolean value on a single DMX channel: 0-127 means false, 128-255 means true
+ * Restricted Movement: Limit the movement of a fixture to a specific range.

 ## Features